rikenshah/WolfTutor/README.md

 1. Make sure `Node.JS` is installed and is working in your machine.
 (Check using `node -v`).
 2. Install `MongoDB` and start the server.
 3. Make sure you have a [Slack app](https://api.slack.com/slack-apps) up and running.
 You will need the various tokens for `.env` file.
 Note the workspace that you used to make the slack app.
+Find your application's details at slack API home --> your apps --> (your app)
-4. Clone the repo, using `git clone https://github.com/rikenshah/WolfTutor`.
+4. Make sure you have a Bot User enabled in your new slack app.
-5. Change to that directory `cd WolfTutor/botProject`.
+5. Clone the repo, using `git clone https://github.com/NCSU-CSC510-Group-E/WolfTutor.git`.
 6. Download node packages using `npm install && npm update`.
 7. Rename `.env.example` to `.env`.
 8. Add appropriate tokens in `.env`.
 The four things you will need are,